-- The leadership of ISOs must minimally consist of a president and treasurer.
-General membership of ISOs must retain a majority membership of Harvard College undergraduates; additional students from other Harvard graduate or professional schools may obtain membership to your ISO as long as most of your membership consists of Harvard undergraduates. - o Faculty, staff, or community members may participate in ISO activities when appropriate, but may not hold membership, officer, or leadership roles. - Only currently enrolled undergraduates at the College are permitted to serve as officers of recognized ISOs. - ISOs must have at least 10 members who are Harvard College undergraduates. - ISOs must always adhere to the University's non-discrimination policy.
+- General membership of ISOs must retain a majority membership of Harvard College undergraduates; additional students from other Harvard graduate or professional schools may obtain membership to your ISO as long as 51% of your organizations membership consists of Harvard undergraduates. - o Faculty, staff, or community members may participate in ISO activities when appropriate, but may not hold membership, officer, or leadership roles. - Only currently enrolled undergraduates in good standing at the College are permitted to serve as officers of recognized ISOs. - ISOs must have at least 10 members who are Harvard College undergraduates. - ISOs must always adhere to the University's non-discrimination policy.